 is available for those who qualify for items such as national or troop dues, books, programs, camps or trips.

-In addition, CoventryCares Nebraska Medicaid has partnered with Girl Scouts Spirit of Nebraska to provide Girl Scouts of the USA membership dues for youth in grades Kindergarten – 12th grade as a benefit of the Coventry Nebraska Doc Bear Club.
+of Nebraska has partnered with Girl Scouts Spirit of Nebraska to provide Girl Scouts of the USA membership dues for youth in grades Kindergarten – 12th grade.
 Find more information and forms here

 + How will I know the status of my financial aid request?